Rose Tico: Filming

-Johnson was nervous about filming the scene immediately after Rose and Finn first met, in which Rose was dragging a stunned Finn away on a cart, because the dialogue involved a great deal of exposition and he feared it would be difficult to make it effective.
-Johnson credited the acting abilities of Tran and Boyega for making it work.
+Director Rian Johnson expressed nervousness about filming the scene immediately after Rose and Finn first met in The Last Jedi.
+In this scene, Rose was dragging a stunned Finn away on a cart, and Johnson was concerned about the extensive exposition in the dialogue, fearing it might be challenging to make it effective.
+However, he credited the acting abilities of Kelly Marie Tran and John Boyega for ultimately making the scene work.
 The scenes in which Rose and Finn escaped from Canto Bight by riding giant creatures were shot during the final two weeks of filming.
 The sequence was created by visual effects company Industrial Light & Magic, who planned the animation, then created a motion base that Tran and Boyega rode atop.
 The base and a motion-controlled camera were programmed to move at a speed and route that matched the planned animation.
 A handful of scenes involving Rose were filmed, but cut from the final version of The Last Jedi.
 In one, after Rose and Finn were captured on the Supremacy, General Hux mocked Rose after seeing her medallion, and she responds by biting his finger.
 Johnson thought it was a good character moment for Rose, but it was cut due to pacing issues.
 In another deleted scene, after escaping from the Supremacy on a shuttle, Rose and Finn discussed their next destination and ultimately decided to rejoin the Resistance forces on Crait.
 Dialogue that involved Rose chastising Finn for being too emotionally attached to Rey was also cut from the film.

 To understand the mindset of Rose's traumatic past experiences with war, Tran researched her own family's experiences during the Vietnam War; her parents had to flee the country during the conflict, and she had other relatives who tried to escape at the time but could not.
 She also listened to podcasts about the Vietnam War to learn more about the conflict.
 Tran felt a connection between Rose's past experiences and those of Tran's own family, particularly the fact that both suffered losses and experienced poverty due to war.
 Tran said, "A lot of the things (Rose) is dealing with are things that I already had inside me".
 Tran also listened to podcasts and read books about engineers and how they think, which helped her better understand Tico's role as a mechanic and maintenance worker.
 Tran did not share any screen time with Veronica Ngo, who played Rose's sister Paige, but they spent time together off-camera and would go to restaurants together and regularly send text messages to each other.
 Tran felt a connection with Ngo, who is from Vietnam like Tran's family, and Tran helped her with taped auditions for roles Ngo was seeking.